shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 ***Payloads***

-Through this tab, you can define one or more payload sets, configure list of payloads, can define rules to perform various processing tasks on each payload before it is used, and can also do URL-encoding with the final payload for safe transmission within HTTP requests.
+Through this tab, you can define one or more payload sets, configure a list of payloads, can define rules to perform various processing tasks on each payload before it is used, and can also do URL-encoding with the final payload for safe transmission within HTTP requests.

 <img src="/assets/images/bp9.png" alt="image" width="650" height="760">